jimbobowl22/hub-linkbot/README.md

 </p>

 # Hub Whitelist Bot (jdwoj5)
-This whitelisting bot is made for ROBLOX Tech Groups to use in their Discord Servers.
-It will help deliver products through web requests and store data of users.
-Please note that while this works, it may not be so appealing to the eye as the Zing Tech one is, but it works nevertheless and has more features.

 ***I AM ONLY OPEN TO QUESTIONS ABOUT BUG FIXES IN THE GITHUB ISSUES PAGE.
 PLEASE DO NOT FRIEND ME ON DISCORD, AS I DO NOT ACCEPT NEW REQUESTS!***